 It’s about 95 percent likely that you used a device with a lithium-ion battery before you got dressed this morning.
-Maybe it was even more than one device: a watch, a toothbrush, a laptop or tablet, and almost certainly your phone.
-Even your car might use such a battery – but hopefully, you dressed before driving.
-That’d make for an awkward commute, especially for you carpoolers!
-Lithium-ion technology powers a mind-boggling amount of stuff around us – even a constantly increasing number of power tools.
+Maybe it was even more than one device: a watch, a toothbrush, a laptop or tablet, and almost certainly your smartphone.
+Even your car might use lithium-ion batteries.
+Lithium-ion technology powers a mind-boggling amount of stuff around us—even a constantly increasing number of power tools.
 It’s so common and reliable that it’s easy to take it for granted.
-But how – and why – did it win (at least for now) the tech race over other battery types?
-After all, what is a lithium-ion battery?
-If you’re positively charged for a pack of information, let’s find out.
+So, what is a lithium-ion battery exactly and why does it beat other types of rechargeable technology?

 All batteries create a current by releasing electrons through a chemical reaction.
 Unsurprisingly, batteries take their names from the elements involved in that reaction.
 Do you remember using NiMH (Nickel-Metal Hydride) batteries?
 Did you have tools with NiCD (Nickel-Cadmium) packs?
-So lithium-ion batteries use Lithium, giving us some distinct advantages in the process (more on those later).
+Lithium-ion batteries use lithium, giving us some distinct advantages in the process.

-To accomplish the chemical reaction, a cell must be comprised of two electrodes each with its own conductive metal (a cathode with aluminum and an anode with copper), an electrolyte medium, and a separator.
+For a battery cell to accomplish the required chemical reaction, a cell must be comprised of two electrodes each with its own conductive metal.
+We have a cathode with aluminum and an anode with copper.
+You also need an electrolyte medium and a separator.
 Now, if you can recall your first chemistry class, you’ll remember that an ion is an atom that has a net charge, either positive or negative, due to the gain or loss of at least one electron.

 In a Nutshell: Lithium-ion batteries use lithium (usually with iron and phosphate as well) instead of other elements in one side (the anode).
-It consists of three main parts: the cathode, anode, and separator.
+It consists of three main parts: the cathode, anode, and a separator material.

-In a Nutshell: A chemical reaction kicks electrons off the lithium compound and they move through the circuit, creating energy for your tool.
-The lithium ions move through the separator to reunite with it on the other side.
+In a Nutshell: A chemical reaction kicks electrons off the lithium compound and they move through the circuit.
+This creates energy for your tool.
+The lithium ions move through the separator to reunite on the other side.

-In a Nutshell: Electrons and lithium ions flow one way when you use your tool and the opposite way when the battery is charging.
+In a Nutshell: Electrons and lithium ions flow one way when you use your tool and the opposite way when you charge the battery.

 In a nutshell: Regular batteries have defined positive and negative sides.
 Rechargeable batteries switch depending on whether it is giving power or taking it in on a charge.